pydata/xarray/doc/internals.rst

 or patching in a large number of domain specific methods.

 Parametrizing an accessor is possible by defining ``__call__``.
-For example, we could use this to reimplement the :py:func:`DataArray.weighted`
+For example, we could use this to reimplement the API of the :py:func:`DataArray.weighted` function:
-functionality:

 .. ipython::
     :okwarning: